peleg-lab/CollectiveScentingABM/README.md

 - H5py 2.10.0
 - Matplotlib 3.1.1

 The complete list of required packages provided in *requirements.txt*, which you can install in your environment with the command `pip install -r requirements.txt`.
-Setting up a Python virtual environment, such as [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), is recommended.
+Setting up a Python virtual environment, such as [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), is highly recommended.

 ## Model usage:
 To set up parameters for the simulation, navigate to the file *config_src.py* under *config/*.
 Free parameters of the model discussed in the paper:
-- num_workers: Number of worker bees in arena (default: 50)
+- `num_workers`: Number of worker bees in arena (default: 50)
-- worker_threshold: Concentration threshold that activates a bee from random walk to either scenting or directed walk state (default: 0.01)
+- `worker_threshold`: Concentration threshold that activates a bee from random walk to either scenting or directed walk state (default: 0.01)
-- worker_bias_scalar: Magnitude of the directional diffusion of pheromone released by a bee (default: 40)
+- `worker_bias_scalar`: Magnitude of the directional diffusion of pheromone released by a bee (default: 40)

 `python run_simulation.py` runs a simulation with the provided parameters from *config/config_src.py*